Shikharbhd/plotly_belly_button/README.md

 d.
 Bubble chart of bacteria cultures per sample

-The Dashboard can be viewd at https://shikharbhd.github.io/plotly_belly_button/
+The Dashboard can be viewed at https://shikharbhd.github.io/plotly_belly_button/